Foot Clan: 2003 series

 In the 2003 series, the Foot Clan is more similar to its original comic version.
-The Foot Clan are a group of warriors and assassins that Shredder created 700 years ago in Japan.
+The Foot Clan are a group of warriors and assassins that Shredder created 10 centuries ago in Japan.
 The Shredder, who in this series is a long-lived Utrom named Ch'rell, has led the Clan since its creation and has turned it into a fearsome and secret group present across the world.
 The Foot emblem is a red, trident-like dragon's footprint (hence the name of the clan), an inverted version of the "Three-Toed Sign of the Dragon", the symbol of the five warriors who had defeated the original demon known as the Shredder in 300 AD.
 Thanks to Shredder's knowledge of Utrom technology, the Clan has weapons and equipment centuries ahead of human technology.
 They once created Foot Mechs in Rogue in the House which were based on Master Splinter, the President, the Prime Minister, and some others.

-The Foot Clan is divided into several branches: